Managing Python Packages

 Prototyping with extra_args

-supports an optional keyword-only argument extra_args
+For convenience, Requirements supports an optional keyword-only argument extra_args, which

-as the resource identifier for
+will be passed directly pip_install.
+By passing None as the resource identifier for

-, it is possible to completely define the dependency group without any boilerplate:
+requirements, it is possible to completely define the dependency group without any boilerplate:

-no Python package directory, no requirements.txt
+no Python package directory, no requirements.txt, and no CMakeLists modifications.

 Danger